FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/government-of-bermuda-uploads-public-datasets-to-filecoin-network.md

 This work reflects a shift toward making public data permanently accessible, tamper-resistant, and verifiable for future generations.

-"Bermuda has long been committed to responsible innovation and forward-thinking governance," said The Honourable E. David Burt, JP, MP, Premier and Minister of Finance of Bermuda**.** "Partnering with Filecoin Foundation and Internet Archive strengthens the resilience of our public records and ensures that citizens of Bermuda—and people around the world—can verify the integrity of our data.
+"Bermuda has long been committed to responsible innovation and forward-thinking governance," said The Honourable E. David Burt, JP, MP, Premier and Minister of Finance of Bermuda.
+"Partnering with Filecoin Foundation and Internet Archive strengthens the resilience of our public records and ensures that citizens of Bermuda—and people around the world—can verify the integrity of our data.
 This initiative supports our broader vision for transparent public services built on trustworthy information."

 The initial datasets from the Government of Bermuda include “Employment/Labour publications” that document key trends in the Bermuda labor market, with additional datasets planned for future phases.
 These records represent critical components of Bermuda's public archive and provide a foundation for future digital governance initiatives.